The extremal point process of branching Brownian motion in $\mathbb{R}^d$: Introduction

 \end{theorem}

-\begin{remark} Theorem~\ref{thm:main}, as well as the other results stated in this article also hold in dimension $d=1$, where they are usually immediate consequences of known results in~\cite{ABBS12,ABK13}.
-In this case, $\sigma$ is the measure $\delta_1+\delta_{-1}$ on the sphere $\S^{0} = \{1,-1\}$.
-In other words, in all dimension $\sigma$ is the Haar measure on $\S^{d-1}$. \end{remark}

-Theorem~\ref{thm:main} is an immediate consequence of the study of the convergence in law of the Laplace transform of $\mathcal{E}_t$ as $t \to \infty$, and the identification of the limit with the Laplace transform of $\mathcal{E}_\infty$. \begin{proposition} Let $\phi: \S^{d-1}\times \R \to \R_{\geq 0}$ be a continuous, compactly-supported, non-negative function.
-Then
+In~\cite[Remark~1.2]{KLZ21}, a formal argument was made for the distributional equivalence of $D_{\infty}(\S^{d-1})$ and a positive constant times $Z_{\infty}$; the statement above is much stronger, showing in particular that the random variable $Z_\infty$ is a measurable function of the branching Brownian motion.
+More precisely, set $\hat Z_{\infty} := (2\pi)^{-\alpha_d/2} D_{\infty}(\S^{d-1}) $.
+Then the following holds. \begin{corollary} $Z_t$ converges to $\hat Z_{\infty}$ in $\P_x$-probability.
+In particular, taking $x = 0$, we have $Z_\infty\stackrel{d}{=}\hat Z_\infty$. \end{corollary} See also Corollary~\ref{cor:cvd} for the convergence in distribution of the maximal displacement of a BBM started from an arbitrary point $x \in \R^d$--- this extends \cite[Theorem~1]{KLZ21}.
+Theorem~\ref{thm:main} is an immediate consequence of the study of the convergence of the Laplace transform of $\mathcal{E}_t$ as $t \to \infty$ and the identification of the limit with the Laplace transform of $\mathcal{E}_\infty$. \begin{proposition} Let $\phi: \S^{d-1}\times \R \to \R_+$ be a continuous, compactly-supported, non-negative function.
+For all $x \in \R^d$, we have

 where

 $\phi_{\theta}(\cdot) := \phi(\theta,\cdot)$, and $C(\phi_{\theta})$ is defined in~\eqref{def:C(phi)}. \end{proposition}